 GuardIAN Refuge Chamber Monitoring is an independent system that continuously inspects all vital refuge operating systems.
 During standby mode, the system checks for component faults and monitors refuge chamber usage or entry to the chamber.

-1. How does it with our IT infrastructure?
+1. How does it fit with our IT infrastructure?

 For clarity, we’ve broken this question into three parts: the physical connection underground, connecting GuardIAN Refuge Chamber Monitoring to the surface and setting up the HTML webpage.

-Connecting GuardIAN Refuge Chamber Monitoring will require collaboration between the IT and underground communication departments.
+Connecting GuardIAN RCM will require collaboration between the IT and underground communication departments.
 MineARC’s Engineering Team is available to assist with set-up and troubleshooting.

-A typical example is connecting GuardIAN Refuge Chamber Monitoring to the network switch.
+A typical example is connecting GuardIAN Refuge Chamber Monitoring to the sites network switch.

 - If your site has LTE, a combination of physical connection and Wi-Fi access points or fibre channel these can be converted to Ethernet RJ45 to be compatible with the GuardIAN Refuge Chamber Monitoring system.
 This can be provided by MineARC during consultation before deployment.

 - If your site does not have a nearby physical network or underground communications MineARC offers GuardIAN Comms System, a coaxial cable able to carry both power and data.

 It’s recommended GuardIAN RCM be connected to its own VLAN to avoid conflicts and isolate the refuge chamber network from general data traffic.

 1.2 Control Room Connection: Refuge chamber monitoring from above ground